jeremyf/data_structure/README.md

 ## Usage

-Bear with me as these are aspirations.
+Bear with me as these are aspirations and entirely subject to change.
 Ultimately, I want to model the data structure of an object in its various contexts.
 I also want to be mindful that we could auto-build a data structure from a well-formed underlying model.